SpiderPunkXL/arch-install-script/README.md

 Please go check out his project: https://github.com/ChrisTitusTech/linutil

-My script allows you the users to install some DEs of your choice.
+My script allows you the users to install one of the following DEs listed bellow of your choice or No DE at all.

+- GNOME
+- KDE
+- XFCE
+- COSMIC (WARNING still in alpha)

 ## Automated Arch Linux Installer